BotKiller04/Sysadmin_test_solutions_B22208/challenge 4/deliverables.md

 by default it uses round robin load balancing that distributes service requests uniformally on all three instances

+while running got an error and was not able to resolve it so no demonstration available

 # LEARNING OUTCOMES:
 - Docker hub<br>
 - Scaling and load balancing using docker-compose with nginx<br>